boriskriger/Publications/README.md

 Kriger, B. (2026).
 Volume VI — Structural Persistence and Coherence Analysis: A Topological–Dissipative Method Across Physical Scales.
 IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.20455316

+Kriger, B. (2026).
+Volume VII — The Information Substrate Theory: Information as the Name of Differentiatedness, and the Known Measures as Projections of One Substrate.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.20469599

 ============================================================================================================

 Kriger, B. (2026).
 CMB compatibility, confinement radiation, and the gravitational wave background from one action.
 IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.19905.93280